tlacoyodefrijol/API/README.md

 #### TODO: civic.json files

-`civic-json-worker` will output data in the civic.json standard (see below) to a [public JSON File on S3](https://s3-us-west-2.amazonaws.com/project-list/projects.json) with CORS enabled, allowing it to be loaded with only an Ajax call.
+`civic-json-worker` will also output data in the civic.json standard (see below) to a [public JSON File on S3](https://s3-us-west-2.amazonaws.com/project-list/projects.json) with CORS enabled, allowing it to be loaded with only an Ajax call.

 This way, it can be used for any project listing site ([for a good example, see Chicago's](http://opengovhacknight.org/projects.html).)